cantinac/cantina-ble-uuid/README.md

 This tools has many more options for generating UUIDs, so it might be worth looking at beyond the domain-specific use we are making.

 If you want to see the options for that command, run `npx uuid --help`.

+## Quick note: yargs, ramda

+The binary for this utility is made using the core module plus the very handy [yargs](http://yargs.js.org/).

+And we stay pure and functional with [ramda](https://ramdajs.com).
+I had a bug in an earlier version thanks to in-place mutation of the buffer array — never again with ramda!